lgzhang/gulpfile/README.md

 ## How to Use

-Place this script within your MAMP directory or change the proxy settings in the 'task' function within gulpfile.js.

 Open your terminal and cd into this (gulpfile) directory.
 All you have to do now is to type "gulp" and start writing JavaScript, Less, Sass or add images in assets/src/.
 Gulp will run when a change occurs and place your compiled and minified files into assets/build/.
 To exit gulp hit "crtl+c".

+For [BrowserSync](http://www.browsersync.io/) to work, you need to place this script within your MAMP directory or change the proxy settings in the 'sync' function within gulpfile.js.

-Sometimes images that you add to assets/scr/img will not be processed.
-In that case I exit "gulp watch" and enter "gulp img" into the terminal.
+Sometimes images that you add to assets/scr/img while running gulp will not be processed automatically.
+In that case I recommend you exit gulp and run the "gulp img" task manually.

-To better understand how gulp works I recommend checking out [this video series](http://www.youtube.com/playlist?list=PLLnpHn493BHE2RsdyUNpbiVn-cfuV7Fos) by [LevelUpTuts](http://leveluptuts.com/).
+To learn how gulp works I recommend checking out [this video series](http://www.youtube.com/playlist?list=PLLnpHn493BHE2RsdyUNpbiVn-cfuV7Fos) by [LevelUpTuts](http://leveluptuts.com/).

 ## Requirements

-- Maybe a Mac.
-I have not tested this on windows yet.

-You then also have to have these technologies installed globally (on your computer that is).
+Have these technologies installed globally, on your computer that is.

 - [nodejs](http://nodejs.org/) (install first)
 - [gulpjs](http://gulpjs.com/)